Monarchy of Barbados: Courts

-Though these laws still lie within the control of the British parliament, the United Kingdom agreed, via adopting the Statute of Westminster, not to change the rules of succession without the unanimous consent of the other realms, unless explicitly leaving the shared monarchy relationship.
-This situation that applies symmetrically in all the other realms and has been likened to a treaty among these countries.
-Barbados last indicated its consent to alteration to the line of succession in 2013, when the Barbadian Parliament passed the Succession to the Throne Act, 2013, which signified the legislature's acceptance to the British Succession to the Crown Bill 2013.

 Cultural role

 The Crown and Honours

 Within the Commonwealth realms, the monarch is deemed the fount of honour.
 Similarly, the monarch, as Sovereign of Barbados, conferred awards and honours in Barbados in her name.
 Most of them were often awarded on the advice of "Her Majesty's Barbados Ministers".

 The Barbadian National Honours system was established in 1980 by warrant of the Queen of Barbados under a royal sign manual.

 The Crown and the Defence Force

-The Barbadian monarch was the Commander-in-Chief of the Barbados Defence Force.
+The monarch of Barbados was the Commander-in-Chief of the Barbados Defence Force.

 The Crown sat at the pinnacle of the Barbados Defence Force.
 It was reflected in Barbados's naval vessels, which bore the prefix HMBS, i.e., Her Majesty's Barbadian Ship.

 St Edward's Crown appeared on Barbados Defence Force regimental and maritime badges and rank insignia, which illustrated the monarchy as the locus of authority.

-Every member of the Barbados Defence Force had to swear allegiance to the Barbadian monarch on taking office.
+Every member of the Barbados Defence Force had to swear allegiance to the monarch on taking office.
 The oath was: